Gen081/Autonomous-Machine-Learning/README.md

 ### PART FIVE: Break The Sock Shop

-Now that at least 2 hours have reached, the Zebrium ML platform has had enough time to gather a baseline of the logs.
+Now that at least the time has reached,the Zebrium ML platform has had enough time to gather a baseline of the logs.
 I will deliberately disrupt the environment by running a Litmus network corruption chaos experiment.

 - Begin by running the following commands to start the network corruption experiment: